isomerpages/sportsg-sportcares/_programme-and-impact/sport-for-vulnerable-seniors/adaptive-sports-toolkit-caremasters-funding.md

 Scan the QR code or visit [fit & fun toolkit](http://aic.buzz/fit-fun-toolkit ) to download an e-copy of the "Fit & Fun" Adaptive Sports Toolkit (Full Volume).

-### [ON HOLD]                         Adaptive Sports Toolkit Training
+###                         Adaptive Sports Toolkit Training

-Our training sessions are currently on hold.
-More details will be shared here when we resume our training sessions.
+Register for our training session [HERE](https://go.gov.sg/sportcares-ast-training-2022).

+The training sessions will be conducted at Training Room 1 & 2 on Level 4, Heartbeat@Bedok (11 Bedok North Street 1, S469662).

 __Who can apply__